ayarse/claude-code-toggle/README.md

 # claude-code-toggle

-A TUI for switching between Claude Code settings configurations.
+A tool for switching between Claude Code settings configurations.
+Quickly switch between different model providers like GLM, Minimax, or any custom setup.

 ## Install